nih-cfde/use-case-library-build/library/USERSTORY-85.md

 output: a list of TOPmed records in which HDL has been measured
 task: search for suitable datasets
 tags:
-- search
 - HDL
-- high density lipoproteins
+- TOPMed
+- data commons id
+- research question
 ---